JanSharp/VRCMenuSystem/README.md

 # Menu System

-A paged menu system with runtime editable permissions.
+A paged menu system with support for the runtime editable permission system.

 # Installing